Capio Partners Phone Harassment?

 🚨Capio Partners Phone Harassment

 Capio Partners Phone Harassment?
 Is Capio Partners (CP) calling you?
-Stop Capio Partners phone harassment.
+Stop Capio collections phone harassment.
 Do they threaten to take legal action or garnish your wages?
 Are they calling you at all hours or several times a day?
 Are they telling your family and neighbors that you owe a debt?
 If so, what they are doing is illegal and needs to stop.
 You have the legal right to stop CP phone harassment.
 If a collection agency violates the FDCPA, you may be eligible to receive up to $1000.00 in statutory damages, along with covering your attorney fees.

 According to the Better Business Bureau website, Capio Partners has been in business for 11 years.
 There have been 339 complaints filed against CP with the BBB.

-🔎Who is Capio Partners
+What is Capio Partners?

 Capio Partners is third party debt collector located in Sherman, Texas.
 CP has been a party to a Federal Court case over 770 times.
 They have been accused of violating consumer’s rights and illegal and harassing communication tactics to attempt to coerce a payment from the harassed consumer.

-Address: 2222 Texoma Pkwy Ste 150
+Capio Partners Sherman Texas Address: 2222 Texoma Pkwy Ste 150

 Sherman, TX 75090-2481